Recent Errors in Assigning Pressures

 2°: Operation Understanding Performance Selflessness Autonomy Certainty Well-Being Acceptability

-The 3 items in the grey cells (Q3, Q4 and Q5) were determined to be probably incorrect.
-Careful examination suggested that the correct assignment should be:
+The 3 items in the grey cells (Q3, Q4 and Q5) were determined to be incorrect: something that I had half-suspected and partly noted in the analyses at the time.

 Q1 Q2 Q3 Q4 Q5 Q6 Q7